fafeitsch/go-infinite-rail-generator/README.md

 /bin/bash build.sh
 ```

 It compiles both the Go application and the frontend and puts everything in a directory `dist`.
-If you cannot execute
-bash, the manual steps are:

-1. Build the Angular app: `npm run-script build`
-2. Rename the `dist` directory into `html`.
-3. Put the [generated Go file](#only-go-application) into the same directory as the `html` directory.

 ## Render a single tile